Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 <sup>6</sup> The system shall provide a minimum of 78.98 W [Design Constraint]

-Due to possible overclocking and power spikes, this system will provide 1.2 times the required wattage.
-[1] Because of this, the system will provide 78.98 watts of power, which is over 1.2 times the required wattage (52.65 watts).
+Due to possible overclocking and power spikes, this system will provide 1.2 times the required wattage [1].
+Because of this, the system will provide 78.98 watts of power, which is over 1.2 times the required wattage (52.65 watts).
 This will ensure there is plenty of power for the entire system.

 <sup>7</sup>  The system shall have a connected power switch [Conceptual Design]